Green Party Taiwan

 Green Party Taiwan is a political party in Taiwan established on 25 January 1996.
-Although the party is sympathetic to Taiwan nationalism and shares a number of centre-left positions with the Pan-Green Coalition, the party emphasizes campaigning primarily on social and environmental issues.
+Although the party is sympathetic to Taiwanese nationalism and shares a number of centre-left positions with the Pan-Green Coalition, the party emphasizes campaigning primarily on social and environmental issues.
 The party is not a member of, and should not be confused with, the Pan-Green Coalition.
 Green Party Taiwan is a member of the Asia Pacific Greens Federation and participates in the Global Greens.

 Much of the 400-strong membership are affiliated with the non-governmental organisation sector of Taiwanese society, as well as from academia and the youth community.

 Electoral history

 In 1996, Green Party Taiwan’s Kao Meng-ting was elected to the National Assembly.
 However, he left the party in 1997.

 In the 2008 legislative election, the Green Party of Taiwan formed a red-green coalition with a labour-led organization Raging Citizens Act Now! (人民火大行動聯盟), but failed to win any seats.

 In the 2012 legislative election, Green Party Taiwan garnered 1.7% of the party vote.
 While still far short of the 5% threshold to win a seat in the legislature, this makes it the largest extraparliamentary party in Taiwan.
-Its best showing is in Ponso no Tao where Taiwan’s nuclear waste storage facility is located.
-There, the party collected 35.76% of the party votes due to its strong antinuclear stance.
+Its best showing is in Orchid Island, where Taiwan’s nuclear waste storage facility is located.
+There, the party collected 35.76% of the party votes due to its strong anti-nuclear stance.

 In the 2014 local elections, the party won two seats.
-Wang Hao-yu was elected to the Taoyuan City council and Jay Chou to the Hsinchu County Council.
+Wang Hao-yu was elected to the Taoyuan City Council, and Jay Chou was elected to the Hsinchu County Council.

 In the 2016 general election, the party ran in a coalition with the newly founded centre-left Social Democratic Party and fielded candidates in both constituency races and the nationwide party ballot.
 The coalition garnered 2.5% of the party vote without winning any seats.

-In the 2020 general election the Green Party nominated five, young professionals, including famed psychologist Cheng Hui-wen and party founder Kao Cheng-yan.
-They got 2.4% of the votes and didn’t win any seats.
+In the 2020 legislative election, the Green Party nominated five young professionals, including famed psychologist Cheng Hui-wen and party founder Kao Cheng-yan.
+They got 2.4% of the votes and did not win any seats.
 They were the second largest party that didn’t win a seat.

-The Green Party averages around 3% of total votes cast in metropolitan urban areas, with support in rural areas, such as Orchid Island, as high as 35.8%.
+In the 2022 local election, the party won only one seat.
+Liu Chong-hsian was elected to the Hsinchu City Council.

+The Green Party nominated Taiwan's first transgender legislative candidate, Abbygail ET Wu (吳伊婷), in the 2024 election cycle.
+The party won 117,298 votes (0.85%), not enough to seat any candidate named on the Green Party list.

+On 30 March 2024, Liu Chong-hsian resigned from the party.
+This leaves the party with no members holding public office.

+In September 2025, the Green Party announced an alliance with the New Power Party, Statebuilding Party and Taiwan Obasang Political Equality Party for the 2026 local elections.
+The parties outlined their shared principles and agreed to coordinate the nominations for local council seats.